 - Experiencing the activity or situation as intrinsically rewarding (Csikszentmihalyi, 1975).

-To learn more about flow, watch Csikszentmihalyi give an outstanding TED Talk on the subject.
+To learn more about flow, Csikszentmihalyi gave an outstanding TED Talk on the subject.

 If the video only piqued your interest, you may want to consider buying Csikszentmihalyi’s books on flow: